 The market for products sold by Seamap and the demand for the leasing of marine seismic equipment is dependent upon activity within the offshore, or marine, seismic industry, including the re-fitting of existing seismic vessels and the equipping of new vessels.
-The ability of our customers to build or re-fit vessels is dependent in part on their ability to obtain appropriate financing.
+The ability of our customers to build or re-fit vessels depends, in part, on their ability to obtain appropriate financing.
 Continued uncertainty in global financial markets could make such financing more difficult to obtain.
-There have been indications from some marine seismic contractors of plans to retire older vessels and to delay the introduction of new vessels, resulting in a decline in the number of seismic vessels operating.
+There have been announcements from some marine seismic contractors of decisions to retire older vessels and to delay the introduction of new vessels, resulting in a decline in the number of seismic vessels operating.
 This could result in a decline in the demand for Seamap's products.
-However, we have not experienced the cancellation of or significant delay in any material orders.
+As with our equipment leasing business, we have recently seen indications of increasing demand for Seamap's products, such as increased inquiries from existing and potential customers.
+There can be no assurance, however, as to the magnitude or timing of new orders, if any, that will result from this increased activity.